sndrkrshnn/munin-bot/README.md

 * /getnews: Gathers the top 3 headlines of the day.
 * /getnews "keyword": Gathers the top 3 headlines of the searched keyword.
   Note: If keywords have more than 1 word, then hyphens must be used to enter the keywords.
-* /dinar: Gathers the weather status in Vaxjo
+* /weather: Gathers the weather status in Vaxjo (Was previously /dinar)
-* /dinar "city": Gathers the weather status in the desired city.
+* /weather "city": Gathers the weather status in the desired city.